Gusevich/tequipy_test_task/tequipy/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0.

+## Node.js server

+Run `node server.js` for a Node.js server.
+This will give you access to local server data regarding all employees.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.